 White House without a plan to address debt ceiling

-In this photo taken May 25, 2017, Budget Director Mick Mulvaney speaks during a meeting in the Eisenhower Executive Office Building on the White House complex in Washington.
-The White House lacks a unified plan to increase the government's borrowing cap as a likely September deadline is drawing near, said Mulvaney.
+The White House lacks a unified plan to increase the government's borrowing cap as a likely September deadline is drawing near, said Mick Mulvaney, director of the Office of Management and Budget.
+A failure by Congress to raise the debt ceiling could possibly send dangerous shockwaves through the global economy.

 Add your comments below